ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

         .Serve()
 ```

-The pipe functionality helps us to write code in the latter way, which is alos much more readable.
+The pipe functionality helps us to write code in the latter way, which is also much more readable.

 ### 6. Reusability